 \begin{proof} By the classification of nilpotent orbits in the orthogonal Lie algebra (see \cite{Jantzen:Nilpotent}), the minimal nonzero nilpotent orbit of $G$ corresponds to the partition $(2,2,1^{n-2})$.
-Equivalently, its nonzero elements are precisely those nilpotent matrices whose Jordan blocks all have size at most $2$ and whose rank is $2$.
+Equivalently, its nonzero elements are precisely the nilpotent matrices whose Jordan blocks all have size at most $2$ and whose rank is $2$.
 Thus

-Indeed, if $M^2=0$, then every Jordan block has size at most $2$; and if, in addition, $\rk(M)=2$, then there are exactly two Jordan blocks of size $2$, so the Jordan type is $(2,2,1^{n-2})$.
-Conversely, an element of Jordan type $(2,2,1^{n-2})$ is square-$0$ and has rank $2$.
+Indeed, if $M^2=0$, then every Jordan block has size at most $2$; if, in addition, $\rk(M)=2$, then there are exactly two Jordan blocks of size $2$, so the Jordan type is $(2,2,1^{n-2})$.
+Conversely, an element of Jordan type $(2,2,1^{n-2})$ is square-zero and has rank $2$.

-It therefore remains to expand the conditions $M^2=0$ and $\rk(M)\le 2$ in block coordinates.
-A direct multiplication gives
+It remains to expand the conditions $M^2=0$ and $\rk(M)\leq2$ in block coordinates.
+Direct multiplication gives